vicgalle/ana06.github.io/_posts/2018-05-23-gsoc-students-are-already-hacking.markdown

 ## Matheus de Sousa Bernardo

 Matheus is a Software Engineering student in the University of Brasília.
 He will be working in [Trollolo](https://github.com/openSUSE/trollolo), together with his mentors [Ana Martínez](/) (me :stuck_out_tongue_winking_eye:) and [Cornelius Schumacher](http://blog.cornelius-schumacher.de/).
-Trollolo is a cli-tool which help teams using Trello to organize their work.
+Trollolo is a cli-tool which helps teams using Trello to organize their work.
 Matheus’ project includes improving Trollolo’s API and workflow.
 If you want to know more about him and his project, check his beginning blog post: <https://matheussbernardo.me/gsoc/2018/04/24/hello-internet-gsoc>

 ## Xu Liana